AKA – How to serve less meat to your “meat and potatoes” family.

-Do it gradually.
-When you make your family’s favorite meals, just use less meat than the recipe calls for.
+- When you make your family’s favorite meals, each time just use less meat than the recipe calls for.
 Remember your goal is cutting back, not cutting out completely.

-Serve dishes centered around a non-meat protein like eggs, cheese or beans.
+- Serve dishes centered around a non-meat protein like eggs, cheese or beans.
 Some ideas would be quiche, cheese and bean enchiladas, veggie lasagna, mac and cheese, bean or veggie soups, grilled cheese sandwiches.
-Cheese Enchiladas with Homemade Red Sauce
+For example, here’s Cheese Enchiladas with Homemade Red Sauce

 Ratchet up the and flavor they won’t feel cheated or even notice, or look at you and say “Where’s the beef?”

-Embrace the bean, all the beans.
-Give the “go-to” pintos and white beans a break and explore recipes that use garbanzos, black beans or lentils as the protein source.
+- All the beans.
+Give the “go-to” pinto beans a break and explore recipes that use white beans, garbanzos, black beans or lentils as the protein source.
 Beans don’t have to look like beans either.
 You can make falafel, bean burgers, soups, refried beans or hummus.
 Dried beans are Power Packed for Pennies

 - Understand your family may be concerned they won’t be satisfied with the new meals.
 Sometimes spouses and kids think “meatless” means small, puny “healthy in a bad way” types of food.
 Spa food.
 They fear the cucumber fricassee, tofu on a stick and fennel twig tea.

 - The meal needs to look hearty too.
 Serve something “big” on the plate.
 Serve chunky stews, chilies or meaty sauces over baked potatoes or halved butternut or acorn squashes or with generous servings of whole wheat pasta or brown rice.